agenium-scale/boost.simd/doc/tutorial_subtract.md

 If we wish to declare our pack outside of the loop, for example, if we wish to re-use it later, we can load the data using boost::simd::load:

-@snippet arrayplus.cpp sum-load
+@snippet arraysubtract.cpp sum-load

 @section sum-hanging-data What happens when the input data is not a multiple of the cardinal?

 So, how do we handle the case where the input data is not a multiple of the cardinal?
 We simply write a scalar loop to handle this extra data.

-@snippet arrayplus.cpp sum-remainder
+@snippet arraysubtract.cpp sum-remainder

 There are three main differences between this loop and the previous one.
 Firstly, the loop counter `i` is declared outside of the first loop.
 This is so that its value is retained for use in the second loop.